AbhiGowdaIndia/Terraform/Example_with_Explanation/README.md

 ### provider.tf

-* Specified  and configure the provider
+* Specified and configured the provider

 ###